SolarTherm/SolarTherm/doc/source/installation.rst

 """""""""""""""""""""""
 * omniORB is a CORBA implementation required for python interface.
 * The OpenModelica compiler omc builds its own version of Ipopt.
 If a version of Ipopt is already installed, then at times it might be linked to by mistake during simulation compilation.
+* The 1.58-0-3 version of the boost library has a bug that causes a compilation error.
+See `here <https://svn.boost.org/trac/boost/attachment/ticket/11207/patch_numeric-ublas-storage.hpp.diff>`_ for the simple diff to apply.

 SolarTherm Library
 ------------------